History

 2017

-Due to increased student base, SDCC Academy capital expansion begins, adding classrooms and therapeutic spaces
+Due to an increased student base, SDCC Academy capital expansion begins, adding classrooms and therapeutic spaces

 -